Eksevis/Consistent-Dungeon-Siege-Art/README.md

 # Long-Term-Goals

 1. Synchronize all in-game textures with their inventory art.
-  a.
-Weapons
-    a1.
-Swords
-    a2.
-Axes
-    a3.
-Staves
-    a4.
-Hammers
-    a5.
-Bows
-    a6.
-Daggers
-  b.
-Armor
-    b1.
-Boots
-    b2.
-Gloves
-    b3.
-Robes
-    b4.
-Plate Armor
-    b5.
-Chain Armor
-    b6.
-Leather Armor
-    b7.
-Shields
-      b7-1.
-Upscale some of the textures to be more consistent with the other pieces of equipment
-  c.
-Enemy Giblets
-    c1.
-Find every vanilla giblet and fix it c2.
-Make every monster have a fitting giblet texture associated to them for gore restoration mods
 2. Create new names, giving more variety / distinction other than just visual
-  a.
-There are at least 5 "Night Leathers", all with the same exact name, and not always the same stats
 3. Use the old in-game textures to create new inventory icons and items, creating further variety and using otherwise cut content